ibolorino/pandas-excel-limitedrows/README.md

 Notes:
 - If you use sheet_name as list to read more than one sheet, all dataframes will be generated with max_rows limit;
 - All others pandas.read_excel() and pandas.ExcelFile() parameters can be used;
-- This package use Pandas and OpenpyXL dependencies and works only with openpyxl engine.
+- This package uses Pandas, OpenpyXL, Pyxlsb and Xlrd dependencies and works these three engines.

 ## Contributing